xv/pixelbox/README.md

 About
 -----
 PixelBox is a fast and customizable BitBlt-based pixel magnification control for WPF.
-The library contains the standalone magnifier control itself, and an optional mouse-tracked pixel magnifier and color picker window, similar to what you would find in browser developer tools.
+The library contains the standalone magnifier control itself, and a ready-to-use mouse-tracked pixel magnifier and color picker window, similar to what you would find in browser developer tools.

 Features
 --------